Inspiration exists, but it has to find us working.

 Spend Time Meditating

 Meditation provides you with some quiet time for yourself in solitude.
-No longer are you absorbed within the world around you; you are instead focused on the world within you.
+No longer are you absorbed by the world around you.
+You are instead focused on the world within you.
 And it is after all within the depths of your own mind (within the silence between your thoughts) where you will find clarity and insights that can help you find the answers you are searching for.

 Play Visual Games

 Take time to visualize yourself living the life of a child and think about how you see the world, how you see others, how you see yourself, and about what’s possible.
 Then use these insights to help you find the answers you are after.

 Alternatively, visualize yourself as an eagle.
 See yourself through the eagle’s eyes flying high above the world.
 Now consider how different the world is from this perspective, and what might be possible when viewing the world from this vantage point.

 These are of course just two examples of the visual games you can play that can help shift how you think about your world and circumstances.

 Take time daily for self-reflection.
 Think about your past experiences, the lessons you learned, the mistakes you made, and even about all the things you accomplished.
 Every experience holds within it the seed of an opportunity that can help you gather valuable insights to the peeling questions you have on your mind today.
 However, it is only through a conscious exploration of these experiences that you will make the necessary associations and connections that can help inspire you in the present moment.

 Always be conscious of your surroundings, however, don’t just see things at a surface level, instead make the effort to look deeper; to think about things on multiple levels of understanding.